garbanzobean25/Machine-Learning-Final-Project/README.md

 were accessed through the IBL’s ONE API (Alyx team and International Brain Laboratory, 2020).
 Due to the large feature dimensionality, it is recommended to read the compressed file directly into R or Python, for example, by using the command read.csv("data-2.csv.gz").
-2.2 Task
+##2.2 Task
 This task consists of the following sub-tasks:
-T2.1 Explore the data to generate summary statistics and plots that help the reader understand the data, with a focus on information relevant to the classification task.
+- T2.1 Explore the data to generate summary statistics and plots that help the reader understand the data, with a focus on information relevant to the classification task.
-T2.2 Train and evaluate feature selection methods with the goal of achieving high balanced accuracy using a minimal number of selected features.
+- T2.2 Train and evaluate feature selection methods with the goal of achieving high balanced accuracy using a minimal number of selected features.
 Use three different approaches of your choice that were covered in the course.
-T2.3 Train and evaluate up to three additional feature selection methods, other than those in T2.2, which may include methods not covered in the course, with the goal of achieving high balanced accuracy using a minimal number of selected features.
+- T2.3 Train and evaluate up to three additional feature selection methods, other than those in T2.2, which may include methods not covered in the course, with the goal of achieving high balanced accuracy using a minimal number of selected features.
 Provide an explanation of each new method.
-For T2.2 and T2.3, your evaluation results should include the balanced accuracy and the number of selected features achieved by each method for various numbers of selected features.
+- For T2.2 and T2.3, your evaluation results should include the balanced accuracy and the number of selected features achieved by each method for various numbers of selected features.
 You may also compare the balanced accuracy achieved by different methods for a similar number of selected features.
-3 Submission and assessment
-Each group needs to submit one written report and two notebooks (one for each task).
+S